Government infrastructure

 - The DOD financially supported a Haley & Aldrich team as we worked to develop a new PFAS destruction technology, EradiFluor.
 After promising tests, we conducted the first field test at a U.S. naval installation on the Eastern Seaboard.

-- Coordinating with Navy remediation staff, we treated approximately 150 gallons of concentrated waste containing PFAS from in situ foam fractionation treatment of groundwater impacted by firefighting foam.
+- Coordinating with Navy remediation staff, we treated a concentrated waste containing PFAS (up to 17,366,000 ng/L) from in situ foam fractionation treatment of groundwater impacted by firefighting foam.

 - Both field and laboratory analytical data provided multiple lines of evidence demonstrating that EradiFluor can destroy PFAS safely at ambient conditions, at low cost, and with no harmful by-products to levels below the EPA’s stringent requirements.